CL0001/cpp-rlimgui-template/README.md

 ## Getting Started
 Microsoft Visual Studio 2022 is recommended for Windows, and Xcode is recommended for macOS.
-If neither of these is available, see below for instructions on building with CMake.
+If neither of these is available, see below for instructions on building with CMake only.

 ### 1. Download the repository:
 Clone the repository to your desired location or download it as a .zip file: